How to Organize a Charity Golf Tournament

 Assemble Your Charity Golf Tournament Planning Committee

 Successful golf tournament fundraisers hinge on the recruitment and action of a strong leadership team.
-Ideally, your team should be comprised of individuals with diverse skills and talents that share a common interest in the organization’s success.
+Ideally, your team should be comprised of individuals with diverse skills and talents who share a common interest in the organization’s success.
 It is also highly suggested that you get knowledgeable golfers involved in your event planning committee.
 They may not know about fundraising, but they’ve been to enough golf tournaments to know what works and what doesn’t.

 Assemble Your Golf Tournament Planning Committee